|Ossipee, New Hampshire|

 The gondola top terminal (2008)

-After sitting idle for nearly two decades, part of the area reopened around the turn of the century as Mt.
+After sitting idle for nearly two decades, part of the area reopened in the early 2000s as Mt.
 Madness.
 While there were attempts at four season activities, no major ski operation took place.
-In more recent years, snowmobile races have been held around the base area.

 Click on lift name for information and photos